mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

         - If your change primarily touches another team's codebase, consider their product mananger.
         - If in doubt, assign any product mananger and comment about the uncertainty.
 The product mananger may reassign as appropriate.
     * [Wait](#if-you-are-awaiting-a-review) for their review to complete before continuing so as to avoid churn if changes are requested.
-    * Remove the `1: PM Review` label only when their review is done.
+    * Remove the `1: PM Review` label only when their review is done and they accept the changes.
         - Product managers ensure the changes meet [user experience guidelines](https://docs.mattermost.com/developer/fx-guidelines.html).
     * If your changes do not affect the user experience, you may remove `1: PM Review` immediately.
 6. After PM review, request a review from two [core committers](/contribute/getting-started/core-committers/).